 The results-based (habitat quality) payments are calculated based on the quality of habitats as defined by a score achieved at the plot level and the degree of action taken within each plot.
-These payments are then subject to an adjustment based on the outcome of a whole-farm assessment and the potential risks to the wider environment.
-On critical sites, the Project Team may develop a customised scoring system based on the characteristics and value of the habitats.

 12.1 Habitat Quality Payment

 Corncrake/Traonach LIFE Project payments are made to farmers based on habitat quality at the plot level.
 Habitat quality relates to specific environmental goals relating to corncrakes which reflect habitat condition, landscape value/ richness of biodiversity, soil health and condition.